-If you choose family law mediation, you and your spouse will meet with a neutral third party who will help you resolve your custody, property and support issues.
-The goal is to obtain a legally binding, stipulated Judgment of Dissolution.
+If you choose family law mediation, you and your spouse will meet with a neutral third party who will help you resolve your custody, property, and support issues.

 - You will make your decisions in a private setting.

 - Unlike a judicial officer, the mediator does not make decisions for you.

 - Instead, he or she will help you explore alternatives.